uobirlab/dora-control/README.md

 Dora ROS components
 ========

+For a simplified set of instructions and launch files, see [dora_launch](http://github.com/uobirlab/dora_launch)

 This is a set of ROS components for controlling the dora robot (and other P2DX robots), taken from https://github.com/pronobis/rocs-ros with small modifications made.

 # Installation